didiViking/greenops-cost-observability-demo/README.md

 - carbon impact can be modeled from usage signals
 - open source observability tools can be composed into a sustainability pipeline

-It is not intended to replicate or extend Spruce functionality, but to demonstrate how its output can be used in downstream observability systems.
+It is not intended to replicate or extend SPRUCE functionality, but to demonstrate how its output can be used in downstream observability systems.

 ---